HugoMatilla/The-Pragmatic-Programmer/readme.md

 Instead of excuses, provide options.
 Don't say it can't be done; explain what can be done to salvage the situation.

-###Challenges
-How do you react when someone such as a bank teller, an auto mechanic, or a clerk—comes to you with a lame excuse?
-What do you think of them and their company as a result?

 ##2.-Software Entropy
 One broken window, left unrepaired for any substantial length of time, instills in the inhabitants of the building a sense of abandonment—a sense that the powers that be don't care about the building.
 So another window gets broken.
 People start littering.
 Graffiti appears.
 Serious structural damage begins.
 In a relatively short space of time, the building becomes damaged beyond the owner's desire to fix it, and the sense of abandonment becomes reality.

 **Tip 4: Don't Live with Broken Windows**

 Don't mess up the carpet when fixing the broken window.

-###Challenges

-* Help strengthen your team by surveying your computing "neighborhood."
-Choose two or three "broken windows" and discuss with your colleagues what the problems are and what could be done to fix them.
-* Can you tell when a window first gets broken?
-What is your reaction?
-If it was the result of someone else's decision, or a management edict, what can you do about it?

 ##3.-Stone Soup and Boiled Frogs
 It's time to bring out the stones.
 Work out what you can reasonably ask for.
 Develop it well.
 Once you've got it, show people, and let them marvel.
 Then say "of course, it would be better if we added…."